stuartMoorhouse/elastic-event-hub-policy-terraform/README.md

 **Impact**: Despite the error message, the resources ARE created successfully and work correctly.
 This is a cosmetic issue with the provider, not a functional problem.

 **Status**: This is a known bug tracked in [GitHub Issue #1078](https://github.com/elastic/terraform-provider-elasticstack/issues/1078)

+## State Management

+Sensitive values in `terraform.tfvars` are stored in the Terraform state file.
+Use a remote backend with encryption and appropriate access controls.
+See [Terraform documentation on sensitive data](https://developer.hashicorp.com/terraform/language/state/sensitive-data) for standard practices.